alexeysp11/delivery-service-csharp/docs/processes/admin/watchnetworkproblems.md

 Name: **Watch for security problems**.

-Scenarion that is responsible for watching for security problems on the computers and on the corporate network.
+Scenario that is responsible for watching for security problems on the computers and on the corporate network.

 While watching for security problems on the computer and on the network can be considered as separate functionalities, they can be part of a single overarching business process for security management.
 This process would involve continuous monitoring of computer and network security, identifying vulnerabilities and threats, implementing security measures such as firewalls and antivirus software, and responding to security incidents.